SteveYurongSu/iotdb/docs/UserGuide/Operation Manual/UDF User Defined Function.md

-### void beforeStart(UDFParameters parameters, UDTFConfigurations configurations) throws Exception
+### void beforeStart(UDFParameters parameters, UDFConfigurations configurations) throws Exception

 This method is mainly used to customize UDTF.
 In this method, the user can do the following things:

 1. Use UDFParameters to get the time series paths and parse key-value pair attributes entered by the user.
-2. Set the strategy to access the raw data and set the output data type in UDTFConfigurations.
+2. Set the strategy to access the raw data and set the output data type in UDFConfigurations.
 3. Create resources, such as establishing external connections, opening files, etc.